 Richard Sylvester’s Theory

 Richard Sylvester of the University of Western Australia has associated the mysterious disappearances of the ships and air crafts in the Bermuda triangle with the Sargasso Sea.
-Vast amounts of seaweeds accumulate at the center of the sea where the powerful currents slowly circulate creating a huge whirlpool.
+Vast amounts of seaweeds accumulate at the center of the sea where the powerful currents slowly circulate, creating a huge whirlpool.
 Sylvester came up with a theory that the huge whirlpool of the Sargasso Sea is like a centrifuge.
 This huge whirlpool creates smaller whirlpools that travel out and reach the area of the Bermuda Triangle.
-These whirlpool are strong enough to rotate a ship and drag it inside.
+These whirlpools are strong enough to rotate a ship and drag it inside.
 These small whirlpools cause mini-cyclones in the air.
 These cyclones continue the spiral movement of water, from which they appear, and may thus make small aircraft crash into the ocean.